interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 The purpose of the interledger protocol is to enable hosts to route payments through an interconnected set of ledgers.
 This is done by passing the payments from one interledger module to another until the destination is reached.
 The interledger modules reside in hosts and connectors in the interledger system.
 The payments are routed from one interledger module to another through individual ledgers based on the interpretation of an interledger address.
 Thus, the central component of the interledger protocol is the interledger address.

 When routing payments with relatively large amounts, the connectors and the intermediary ledgers they choose in the routing process may not be trusted.
-The sending application MAY use the [hold](#holds-and-payment-reliability) mechanism provided by underlying ledgers to protect the sender and receivers from this risk by providing a condition in the ILP header that will be fulfilled by the receiver when the they receive the payment.
+The sending application MAY use the [hold](#holds) mechanism provided by underlying ledgers to protect the sender and receivers from this risk by providing a condition in the ILP header that will be fulfilled by the receiver when the they receive the payment.

 ### Addressing {#addressing}

-As with the [internet protocol](https://tools.ietf.org/html/rfc791#section-2.3), interledger distinguishes between names, addresses, and routes.
+As with the {{RFC791}}, interledger distinguishes between names, addresses, and routes.
 > "A name indicates what we seek.
 An address indicates where it is.
 A route indicates how to get there.
 The internet protocol deals primarily with addresses.
 It is the task of higher level (i.e., end-to-end or application) protocols to make the mapping from names to addresses."

 The interledger module translates interledger addresses to local ledger addresses.
 Connectors and local ledger interfaces are responsible for translating addresses into interledger routes and local routes, respectively.